helloideabox/powerpack-lite-beaver-builder/readme.txt

 = Join our Facebook Group =

 We have an active Facebook Group where we keep posting updates and also help our users with any questions they may have.
 We are sure, you will love the group, you can showcase the websites that you build or come, say "Hello" to us!
-[PowerPack for Beaver Builder Facebook Group](https://facebook.com/groups/beaveraddons/ "Beaver Addons on Facebook").
+[Beaver Addons Facebook Group](https://facebook.com/groups/beaveraddons/ "Beaver Addons on Facebook").

 = Follow us on Twitter =